jamesmf/mnistCRNN/README.md

 ## Notes
 A simpler model can do just as well on this task, but this one has multiple conv layers and multiple GRU layers in order to demonstrate how they interact.

+Because of the commutative nature of the task, a purely convolutional approach would be significantly faster given the fixed `numToAdd` size.
+Shared-parameter `Conv` stacks could process all the digits at once.
+But that's not the point of the demo!

 ```
 #define our time-distributed setup